 Zero Trust vs. Defense-In-Depth: What’s the Difference?

+What are the differences between Zero Trust and Defense in Depth?
 The term “Zero Trust” has been gaining a lot of traction in recent years, but what does it actually mean?
 In short, Zero Trust is a security model that advocates for never blindly trusting any entity within or outside of an organization.
 This is in contrast to the more traditional “Defense in Depth” approach, which relies on layered security controls to provide protection.

 What is Zero Trust?